ChrisAkridge/IronAssembler/Specification.md

     newline

   zero-operand-instruction:
-    One of { nop ret end add sub mult div mod inv eq ineq lt gt lteq gteq and or not bwnot bwand bwor bwxor bwlshift bwrshift }, case insensitive
+    One of { nop end ret stackargs add sub mult div mod inc dec bwand bwor bwxor lshift rshift land lor lxor lnot cmp fadd sub fmult fidv fmod fcmp fsqrt }, case insensitive

   one-operand-instruction:
-    One of { jmp jmpa call calla push pop peek stackalloc hwcall setflag clearflag testflag toggleflag }, case insensitive then whitespace then
+    One of { mov push pop arrayread arraywrite }, case insensitive then operand-size then
+    whitespace then
     address-block

   two-operand-instruction:
-	One of { jz jnz mov notl bwnotl arrayalloc deref cbyte csbyte cshort cushort cint cuint clong culong csing cdouble }, case insensitive then whitespace then
+    One of { }, case insensitive then operand-size then
+    whitespace then
     2 address-blocks

   three-operand-instruction:
-	One of { je jne jlt jgt jlte jgte addl subl multl divl modl ineql ltl gtl lteql gteql andl orl bwandl bworl bwxorl bwlshitl bwrshiftl arrayaccess }, case insensitive then whitespace then
+    One of { addl subl multl divl modl incl decl bwandl bworl bwxorl bwnotl lshiftl rshiftl landl lorl lxorl lnotl cmpl }, case insensitive then operand-size then
+    whitespace then
     3 address-blocks

+  movln-instruction:
+    movln then
+    3 address-blocks

+  operand-size:
+    One of { BYTE WORD DWORD QWORD }, case-sensitive

   address-block:
     memory-address OR
     processor-register OR
+    processor-register-pointer OR
-	stack-index OR
+    processor-register-pointer-offset OR
     numeric-literal OR
+    string-table-entry OR
-	string-literal then
+    label-ref then
     whitespace

   processor-register:
+    One of { eax ebx ecx edx eex efx egx ehx eflags eip esp ebp erp }, case insensitive

+  processor-register-pointer:
+    * then
+    One of { eax ebx ecx edx eex efx egx ehx eflags eip esp ebp erp }, case insensitive

+  processor-register-pointer-offset:
+    * then
-    One of { eax ebx ecx edx eex efx egx ehx eflags eip esp ebp ssp sbp erb nul }, case insensitive
+    One of { eax ebx ecx edx eex efx egx ehx eflags eip esp ebp erp }, case insensitive then

-  stack-index:
-	stack[ then
+    + OR - then
-	Decimal number 0 to 4294967295 inclusive then
+    decimal number 0 to 2147483647 inclusive
-	]

   numeric-literal:
-    Decimal number -9223372036854775808 to 9223372036854775807 inclusive then : then
+    Decimal number -9223372036854775808 to 9223372036854775807 inclusive

+  string-table-entry:
+    str: then
+    Decimal number

+  label-ref:
-	One of { u s } then
+    One label-start-character then
-	One of { 1 2 4 8 }
+    Zero or more label-characters

+  string-table:
+    strings: then
+    Zero or more string-table-literal

+  string-table-literal:
+    Decimal number then
+    : then
+    string-literal

   string-literal:
     Quotation mark (U+0022) then
     Zero or more characters OR string-escape-sequences then Quotation mark (U+0022)

   string-escape-sequences:
     One of { \r \n \t \0 \" \\ }
 ```

+All instructions, labels, and string table literals must be on one line.
+There can be arbitrary amounts of whitespace inside of an between lines.

 ## Stages of Assembling